MMeyerGitHub/example-repo/README.md

 # example-repo

-I am learning to use git
+I am learning to use git How awesome!